 Which type of Schizophrenia is most common?

-Paranoid Schizophrenia is the most common type of schizophrenia and develops at a later stage than other types of the disease.
+Paranoid Schizophrenia is the most common type and develops at a later stage than other types of the disease.

 Is schizotypal a mild form of schizophrenia?